DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-03-04-collecting-all-trainee-data-directly-from-providers.md

   - trainees
 ---

-# Collecting all trainee data directly from providers

 We have decided to collect all trainee data directly from initial teacher training (ITT) providers for the academic year 2025/2026.

 ## Background